IanFinlayson/exploring-cs/chapter07.md

 :::
 :::

-Footnotes {#footnote-label .visually-hidden}
+Footnotes {#footnote-label7 .visually-hidden}
 ---------

-[^1]: There have been cases where programmers use this fact to figure out
+[^pseudorand]: There have been cases where programmers use this fact to figure out
     the algorithms behind "random" gambling games like slot machines and predict when the games will produce a payout.